 Find admissions requirements, application materials, and contact information.
 For full consideration for matriculation in the Fall term, applications should be received by January 15th Learn More >

-The department has a long tradition of providing the most comprehensive advising for new and continuing students.
+The department has a long tradition of providing comprehensive advising for new and continuing students.

-Study includes formal course work, participation in colloquia and seminars, and teaching.
+Study includes formal course work, attending colloquia and seminars, and teaching.

 The teaching of physics by Teaching Assistants and Teaching Fellows is both a responsibility and a privilege.